 Looking for an upcoming festival?
-Willcox is home to both the annual spring and fall Willcox Wine Country Festival.
-The approaching Spring Festival (May 19–20, 2018) will feature 15 Arizona farm wineries with ties to the region, more than 45 local artists, crafters and top musical acts.
-Rated by Fodor’s Travel as one of the top 10 wine festivals in North America, Willcox Wine Country Festival is a weekend-long celebration you – and your glass – won’t want to miss.
+Willcox is home to both the annual spring and fall Willcox Wine Festival.
+The spring festival held in May features 15 Arizona farm wineries (give or take) with ties to the region, more than 45 local artists, crafters and top musical acts.
+Rated by Fodor’s Travel as one of the top 10 wine festivals in North America, Willcox Wine Festival is a weekend-long celebration you – and your glass – won’t want to miss.

 Visitors get creative, too

 After an afternoon of wine tasting in Willcox, visit Rix’s Tavern where you handle the grill, displaying your fancy steak-and-potato culinary skills.
 Perfectly pair your meal with your new favorite Willcox wine.